 David Beckham is famous for his fast legs.
 Heidi Klum is coveted for her lengthy ones.
 Madonna wouldn’t be famous if she didn’t have a few assets on her side— or should I say— front.

-David Beckham is only famous for his fast legs.
-Heidi Klum is only famous for her lengthy legs.
-Madonna wouldn’t be famous if she didn’t have a few assets on her side… or should I say… on her front.
+David Beckham is famous for his fast legs.
+Heidi Klum is famous for her long legs.
+Madonna wouldn’t be famous if she didn’t have a few assets on her side … or should I say … on her front.

 The above paragraph may just be me venting.
 Perhaps I’m jealous that these celebrities are making millions and traveling the world like — well — celebrities, and I am not.
 And just for a pair of long legs?

-Turns out, I’m not the only one who correlates celebrity body attributes to their success.
+Turns out, I’m not the only one who correlates celebrity body attributes with their success.

-Apparently, the aforementioned celebrities (and many others you’ll read about) actually think they would lose their celebrity income if they were to lose a body part.
+Apparently, the aforementioned celebrities (and many others you’ll read about) actually think they would lose their incomes if they were to lose a body part.
 Ouch.